Federal Act on Tax Reform and AHV (old-age and survivors' insurance) Financing (TRAF)

 - Additional financing of the AHV (old-age and survivors’ insurance).

-Furthermore, it is expected that most of the cantons will lower their corporate income and possibly capital tax rates with the introduction of the TRAF.
+Furthermore, most cantons lowered their corporate income tax (CIT) rates and introduced lower capital tax rates or adjusted the tax base for capital tax with the introduction of the TRAF.